NasreenKhalid/Power_Bi_Sales_Performance_Dashboard_project/Python_Data_Cleaning.md

 - One exact duplicate transaction was identified in Orders and removed.
 - Order_Date and Unit_Price were stored as strings and converted to appropriate analytical data types.
 - Negative quantities associated with returned orders were retained because they represent the business transaction rather than erroneous data.
+- Inconsistent values in orders['Region'] column

-Analytical Problem 2 — Sales Performance Analysis
+### Analytical Problem 2 — Sales Performance Analysis

 Once the data is trustworthy enough to analyze, investigate Nexa Retail's sales performance.